reddit/kdd2024-tutorial-breaking-barriers/README.md

-# kdd2024-tutorial-breaking-barriers
-KDD '24 Hands-on tutorial: Breaking Barriers: A Hands-On Tutorial on AI-Enabled Accessibility to Social Media Content
+# KDD'24 Hands-on Tutorial - Breaking Barriers: A Hands-On Tutorial on AI-Enabled Accessibility to Social Media Content